 Molecular Classification of Cancers

 The molecular classification of cancers is based on the premise that, despite different degrees of loss of differentiation, tumors retain sufficient gene expression "signatures" as to their cell of origin, even after metastasis.
 Theoretically, it is possible to build a gene expression database spanning many different tumor types to compare to the expression profile of very poorly differentiated tumors or a cancer of unknown primary, to aid in the identification of the tumor type and organ of origin.
 The feasibility of using molecular classification schemes with gene expression profiling to classify these tumors of uncertain origin has been demonstrated in several studies.

 Ramaswamy and co-workers, using microarray gene expression analysis of over 16,000 genes, showed 78% classification accuracy of 14 common tumor types.
-Su and colleagues, using large-scale RNA profiling with microarrays, accurately predicted the anatomical site of tumor origin for 90% of 175 carcinomas.
-Bloom et al. combined multiple tumor microarray databases, creating a large collection of tumors, including 21 types, resulting in a molecular classification scheme that reached 85% accuracy.
-Although microarray technology enables large numbers of genes to be evaluated simultaneously, it is complex and time-consuming, and is limited to use primarily as a research tool.
-In addition, since formalin fixation can degrade RNA, fresh/frozen tissue is preferred for better accuracy with microarray technology; however, formalin-fixed is the standard for pathology material in current practice.
+Su and colleagues, using large-scale RNA profiling with microarrays, accurately predicted the anatomic site of tumor origin for 90% of 175 carcinomas.
+Bloom and colleagues combined multiple tumor microarray databases, creating a large collection of tumors, including 21 types, resulting in a molecular classification scheme that reached 85% accuracy.